ntorquet/lmt_toolkit_analysis/README.md

 So the original database remains unchanged.

 ### Launch the application
-You need 3 terminal windows (type cmd in the windows search bar).
+You need 3 terminal windows with administrator rights.
 Each of these terminals must remain open for the application to work.

 #### Django server:
 In the 1st terminal, go to the right folder (adapt the path according to the location of the application folder on your computer):